arnav-kr/slcodepreview/README.md

-# slcodepreview
+# SoloLearn Code Previewer and Downloader
-A tool To Preview and Download SoloLearn Codes
+## A tool To Preview and Download SoloLearn Codes